tscarton-senac/2021_02_ConexaoBD/README.md

 Exemplo de Readme!

 Incluindo nova linha no readme!
+Nova linha do Dev A